HS-2902 FLOORPLAN

 Features

-Design and innovation are crucial to our success at Palomino RV.
-We are aware that a Palomino is differentiated from the competition by its attention to detail.
-We work hard to create an RV that not only performs flawlessly but also has a touch of elegance.
+Design and innovation are crucial to the success of Palomino RV.
+We know that a Palomino is differentiated from the competition by its attention to detail.
+They work hard to create an RV that performs flawlessly and has a touch of elegance.

-From our luxurious residential interior designs to our well-designed floorplans that maximize storage, we use highly engineered construction methods.
-We are confident that the model we will have will meet or exceed your expectations because we have spent years listening to our customers!
+They are confident that their model will meet or exceed your expectations because they have spent years listening to the customers.

 4. Lance 1062

 Lance 1062 is a beast of a camper.
-It comes for $55,140 and lies between an affordable and a high price range.
+It lies between an affordable and a high price range.

 Features

-Lance 1062 comes with a height of nine feet, length of 20 feet, and a width of eight feet, and features a dry weight of 3600 pounds.
-I would recommend you to haul it on a dual rear wheel truck.
+Lance 1062 comes with a height of nine feet, a length of 20 feet, a width of eight feet, and a dry weight of 3600 pounds.
+I would recommend you haul it on a dual-rear-wheel truck.

-The cab-over area is lush with a queen-sized bed, an entertainment system, and a closet with mirrored doors.
-While there’s sufficient sleeping space for two, if there are four people, you can convert dinette into bed or sleeper.
+The cab-over area has a queen-sized bed, an entertainment system, and a closet with mirrored doors.
+While there’s sufficient sleeping space for two, you can convert the dinette into a bed or sleeper if there are four people.

-The camper includes a dry bath and a toilet, sink, and a private stand up shower.
-The floor is almost 11 feet long while the overall length is 20 feet.
+The camper includes a dry bath, toilet, sink, and private stand-up shower.
+The floor is almost 11 feet long, while the overall length is 20 feet.

 Lance 1062 sports a 20,000 BTU furnace.
 It weighs dry at 3613 pounds, while the wet weight can reach up to 4073 pounds.